willpand/springboot-ecommerce/README.md

-# Spring Boot E-Commerce Backend
+# 🛒 Spring Boot E-Commerce Backend

-A **Spring Boot e-commerce backend** featuring JWT authentication, a product catalog, shopping cart, order management, and user roles.
+A **Sp ring Boot e-commerce backend** featuring JWT authentication, a product catalog, shopping cart, order management, and user roles.
 The application uses **PostgreSQL** as the database and is fully **Dockerized** for easy setup.

 ---

-## Features
+## 🚀 Features

 - User authentication & authorization with JWT
 - User roles: Admin & Customer